 We love our smartphones.
 Probably too much.
 It’s hard for me to roam around my house, never mind leave, without my smartphone.
 We rely on them for a wide range of functions, from email and internet access to banking and restaurant reviews.
-But now a new era is here, and our smartphones are used as medical devices to diagnose and monitor patients.
-How?
+But a new era is here, and our smartphones are used as medical devices to diagnose and monitor patients.
 Is using smartphones as medical devices a good idea?

 As smartphone technology improves, patients increasingly use their smartphones as diagnostic tools and for medical assessments.
 And doctors and other health professionals increasingly use smartphones in their practices.

 To clear up any potential confusion, this article refers to the use smartphones as, or with, a medical device, not healthcare apps in a general sense.
 Additionally, for ease of reading, when I use the term doctor, I am referring to all healthcare professionals.

 Although this list will undoubtedly continuously expand, below are 7 ways smartphones are currently used as, or with, medical devices.

 We’re all familiar with the stethoscope, used by doctors to listen to our heart and our breathing to learn about our lung and heart function.
 Now, many doctors and patients use smartphones to enhance the power of the stethoscope.

 How?
 A smartphone-based amplifying device replaces the traditional stethoscope earpieces.
 Additionally, several companies make high-tech devices for listening to a patient’s heart and breathing that partner with smartphone apps to receive, review and store each patient’s results.

 Furthermore, a team at the University of Queensland, developed ResApp, a platform for the diagnosis and management of respiratory disease that only requires the patient to cough and/or breath near the phone’s microphone.
 No physical contact required.